 Even if Pikachu wasn’t injured, he’s still being held in some strange place far away from his best friend/master.
 Again, for all they know, he’s lonely and scared.
 Yet they decide that it’s bath time.

 Ash does bring up missing Pikachu….but dude, if you were really that eager to get Pikachu back you’d be in the car right now not bathing.

 This does, however, set up another flashback for Lucario back to a time where he and Sir Aaron also enjoyed the hot spring.

 Ash tries to invite Lucario into the hot spring, but he just walks away.

 Ash: “Wonder what’s wrong with it?”
 Did you not hear the whole ‘my master betrayed me, abandoned me and the kingdom that was so precious to us’ story?

 Ash and the others decide to replant the time flower, which, when handed to Ash, starts to glow.
-So is it that it reacts to aura period or that it reacts to people who are trained in controlling aura?
+So is it that it reacts to a person’s aura period or that it reacts to people who are trained in controlling Aura?
 Because according to Sir Aaron, aura is something everyone has but requires training to control.
-Yes, Ash’s aura is similar to Sir Aaron’s, but unless he’s a straight up reincarnation with aura control simply for being like Sir Aaron, it doesn’t make any sense as to why this is happening.
+Yes, Ash’s aura is similar to Sir Aaron’s, but unless he’s a straight up reincarnation with Aura control simply for being like Sir Aaron, it doesn’t make any sense as to why this is happening.

 When the plant responds, it shows Ash accidentally picking the time flower earlier and falling off the cliff……wow, such a useful flower showing what happened a couple hours ago….to the person holding the flower…